Certain prostate cancer treatments can make it difficult to get and keep an erection. Find out why this happens and which treatments can help.

 High Intensity Focused Ultrasound (HIFU) or cryotherapy

-Treatments such as High Intensity Focused Ultrasound (HIFU) or cyrotherapy may cause fewer erection problems.
-But these treatments and the long term side effects are still being investigated.
-Not being able to get an erection is still a risk of these treatments and very much depends on individual circumstances.
+Treatments such as High Intensity Focused Ultrasound (HIFU) or cryotherapy may cause fewer erection problems.
+Researchers are still looking into these treatments and their long term side effects.
+There is still a risk of erection problems with these treatments.
 For example, to treat your cancer properly, the doctor may not be able to avoid the nerves.

 Treatments for erection problems and penile rehabilitation

 Different treatments work for different people and they can have side effects.
 Talk through your options with a doctor or nurse with expertise in this area.
-You can ask to be referred to your local Erectile Dysfunction Clinic if your GP, consultant or nurse are not able to give you this specialist advice.
+Ask them to refer you to your local Erectile Dysfunction Clinic if they are not able to give you this specialist advice.

 As well as causing erection difficulties, surgery and radiotherapy can cause a shortening in the length and width of the penis.
 So treatments for erection difficulties are part of a programme called penile rehabilitation.
 This is also called erectile dysfunction rehabilitation.